Health and Social Care Task Group

 Health and Social Care Task Group meetings

-Contact Skills East Sussex if you are a sector employer, training or education provider and want details.
+Contact Skills & Employment East Sussex if you are a sector employer, training or education provider and want details.
 Other than your time, and occasional travel, there are no costs to joining Skills East Sussex meetings.

-The next meeting of the group is on Tuesday 25th February 2025.
+The next meeting of the group is on 24 February 2026.

 Task Group achievements